 The information given is not intended to be comprehensive, so if you are interested in a particular lady or era, I’d recommend more research on the internet or in your local library.
 The ladies are also presented with their titles or rankings before marriage, unless they are well known by another name, for example, Marie Antoinette rather than Maria Antonia of Austria.

 I’ve also added a mix of fiction and non-fiction books to the profiles where possible, although I’ve tried to stick to more recent publications as they are likely to have the most up-to-date research.
 Since some figures, like Queen Victoria, appear in a large number of historical books, I’ve opted to show those of a more autobiographical nature as I’m more interested in who they were as people.

 The name of this site comes from a sonnet by Percy Bysshe Shelley called Lift Not The Painted Veil which warns us not to look beyond the illusion of life we have created for ourselves as we will be disappointed by what we find.
 I thought it was appropriate for these ladies since many of them led vastly different lives than you would imagine.

-Please note some categories refer to the modern version of countries to simplify matters.
+Please note the royals are categorised under the modern version of their countries to simplify matters.